azzaea/admixture/README.md

 number of iterations of TurboEM.
 Finally, <code>method</code> and
 <code>control.method</code> are inputs to function turboem.
 For
 details on these two inputs, see <code>help(turboem)</code>.
-By default, we use the SQUAREM algorithm, since it has yielded the fastest convergance and best solutions in our experiments.
+By default, we use the SQUAREM algorithm since it has produced the best solutions and fastest convergence in our experiments.

 There are two variations to the M-step update for Q when a > 0.
 When the number of ancestral populations is small (e.g., K < 20), it is